-Providing different tools for children to practice mindfulness with mantras, breathing exercises, and yoga poses is one of my passions.
 As I developed the Kids Yoga Challenge Pose Cards, I wanted to be sure to include all the important tools.

 Each card shows a yoga pose and corresponding mantra.
 Each of the yoga poses involves a variety of muscles working and may make a person feel differently.
 The accompanying affirmation for each pose is short and memorable.

 How to Use Mantras in Kids Yoga Classes

 Try a few yoga poses with children.
 As they are holding each pose, ask them what muscles they feel working and also how does it make them feel.

 This practice involves mindfulness since it is not only what they feel working in their body, but how the pose makes them feel, i.e. strong, brave, or peaceful.
 For example, Warrior 1 Pose may make them feel strong, but Child’s Pose may make them feel safe.

 Then you can teach them a simple phrase, which they can remember in a stressful moment or a time of unease.
 Effective mantras for kids could be: “I am thankful,” “I am loved,” “I am safe,” or “Let it go,” which is also a great one for adults.